 OS was 92.9 ± 8.7 (SD) mo (P = 0.34) in anemic patients, OS 91 ± 15.7 (SD) mo (P = 0.60) in hypoalbuminemia patients, OS 93.5 ± 9.5 (SD) mo (P = 0.28) in the ones with elevated ESR found, OS 118.1 ± 8.2 (SD) mo in the ones with CRP level detected< 5 mg/L, OS 118.6 ± 12.2 (SD) mo in the ones with CRP level found between 5-20 mg/L, OS 72.3 ± 10.5 (SD) in the ones with CRP level > 20 mg/L (P = 0.009).
 The relationship between the categorical independent variables and survival times of the patients is given in Table 2.

-The correlation of the independent variables with each other is given in Table-3.
+The correlation of the independent variables with each other is given in Table 3.
 Statistically significant correlation at varying levels between tumor diameter, tumor stage, the tumor grades determined according to mitotic count and Ki-67 level was detected.
 Statistically significant correlation (P < 0.001) at a perfect level (99%) was present between the tumor grade calculated on the basis of Ki-67 level and the tumor grade stated in the report because mitotic count predicted a higher grade in only 1 of the 93 patients.
 Statistically significant correlation was present between the CRP level with the tumor diameter and tumor stage.
 A statistically significant correlation was not determined between the tumor grade calculated on the basis of Ki-67 level or mitotic count with CRP level.
 Five-year survival rate according to primary tumor locations is given in Table 4.
 The most frequent primary organ involvement was determined as stomach, pancreas and colon, respectively.
 Survival rates were determined as 79%, 48%, 54%, respectively.
 The survival difference relationship between Pancreatic and Stomach NETs are given in Table 5.
 Statistically significant difference in respect of survival was present between the two tumor groups (P = 0.016).

 Relative levels of death risk increase in unit changes of the determined variables are given in Table 6.
 In the Cox proportional hazards model created with patients age, gender, tumor grade calculated according to mitosis number or Ki-67 level of the patients, tumor diameter, tumor stage and presence of Liver metastasis, each 1 year increase in age increases death risk relatively 4%, being a male 2.0 times as much compared to female, G3 tumor 3.0 times as much compared to G1 or G2 on the basis of mitosis number, G3 tumor 3.7 times as much compared to G1 or G2 on the basis of Ki-67 level, again 3.7 times as much compared to G1 or G2 in case that the grade stated in the report is G3, tumor stage being 3-4 12.7 times as much compared to its being 1-2, each 1 cm increase in tumor diameter 9 % relatively, presence of liver metastasis 6.1 times

 To determine the patients died in the 5-year patient follow-up, when the cut off value of the CRP value was taken as 3.85 mg/L, its sensitivity was determined as 80%, specificity 45%, when taken as 5 mg/L which is the universal “cut off” value of CRP, sensitivity as 76%, specificity 47%, when the ”cut off” value was taken as 20 mg/L, its sensitivity was determined as 56% and specificity as 79%.
 Also, it was seen that the CRP level being over 20 mg/L increased the death risk relatively 3.2 times as much (95%CI: 14.5-7.1).
-In the Figure 1, there were 0.7 units that remained under the curve.
+In Figure 1, there were 0.7 units that remained under the curve.

 DISCUSSION